chcko/chcko/README.rst

 ``chcko`` makes it easy to compose a problem set for students, it checks the answers and gives the results.

-The focus is on collecting content not about code or format.
+The focus is on collecting science problems not about code or format.

 The problem packages are python packages. the whole system can be installed locally too.